The Taxonomy API enables you to assist both sellers and buyers:

 Before buyers search for eBay items in your buying application, you can use the Taxonomy API to present them with the full category tree for the eBay marketplace, so they can browse the tree hierarchy to narrow their search focus to categories in their areas of interest.
 This way you can identify the categories that cover the items your buyers might want to purchase, while minimizing the number of unwanted items that might clutter up the search results.

-Currently the Taxonomy API is supported in at least 20 marketplaces.
+The Taxonomy API is supported in all eBay marketplaces.
 For a list, see Marketplaces with Default Category Trees.

 The number of calls you can make per day using the Taxonomy API depends on your application's eBay compatibility level:

 - Tier 1 applications: 5,000 calls/day